mayaerica/3-heiser/README.md

 ## User guide
 ### Requirements
 - Go (latest version recommended)

+### Acceptance tests
+Ech module folder has an `module_test.go` file that you can run with this commande :
+> go test -v

 ### Command operation
 To run the elevator simulation, follow the following steps :